EU gives Serbia green light to start membership talks

 Serbs consider Kosovo the fount of their nation and Orthodox Christian faith, but Belgrade lost control over the territory in 1999 when NATO conducted 11 weeks of air strikes to halt the killing and expulsion of ethnic Albanian civilians in a counter-insurgency campaign by Milosevic's security forces.

-Kosovo is now recognised by 100 nations, including the United States and 22 of the EU's 27 members.
+Kosovo is now recognized by 100 nations, including the United States and 22 of the EU's 27 members.

 Of Serbia's fellow ex-Yugoslav republics, Slovenia joined the EU in 2004, Croatia follows on Monday and tiny Montenegro began membership talks last year.
 Macedonia is a candidate, while Bosnia has yet to apply.